dotnetconfig/dotnet-config/README.md

         // entry came from Environment.SpecialFolder.System
     else if (entry.Level == ConfigLevel.Global)
         // entry came from Environment.SpecialFolder.UserProfile
-    else
+    else if (entry.Level == ConfigLevel.Local)
+        // entry came from .netconfig.user file in the current dir or an ancestor directory else
         // local entry from current dir .netconfig or an ancestor directory